-To assist students to acquire satisfactory NGC courses are included in the core and advanced programme: proficiency in English, Information and Communication Technology, Basic Mathematics, Social Harmony, Career Development, Basic Sinhala/Basic Tamil and Inter-Faculty Course.
+To assist students to acquire satisfactory NGC courses are included in the core and advanced programme: proficiency in English, Basic Mathematics, Social Harmony, Career Development, Basic Sinhala/Basic Tamil and Inter-Faculty Course.
 It is compulsory for every student to pass all the NGC courses during the degree programme to be eligible for the award of degree.
+Though 'Information and Communication Technology' is included as common course, it will be credited and considered for GPA calculation.